 Bruising is the commonest presenting feature of physical abuse in children.
 Professionals sometimes underestimate or ignore the significance of bruising in children who are not independently mobile (those not crawling, cruising or walking independently).
 As a result there have been a number of cases where bruised children have suffered serious abuse that might have been prevented if action had been taken at an earlier stage.

 The WSSCP has worked with partner agencies in West Sussex to develop guidance for professionals regarding the assessment, management and referral of children who are not independent mobile, who present with bruising or otherwise unexplained marks.

 The guidance should be read in conjunction with the Pan Sussex Procedures online.

-Referrals should be made to the Multi Agency Safeguarding Hub (MASH).
+Referrals should be made to the Integrated Front Door (IFD).
 A body map can be completed to annotate site, colour characteristics pattern and a number of bruises and or unexplained marks.